Christopher Evans (outlaw): Trouble in Visalia

 On August 30, Wells Fargo Detectives James B. Hume and John Thacker, both known for capturing the famous stagecoach robber Black Bart, made an investigation of Evans’ home, assisted by Will Smith, Vic Wilson, and Frank Burke.
 They reported finding the stolen 1,700 Peruvian coins in two sacks buried in the back of Evans’ property.
 They also reported finding a mask which matched the description of the one used at the Collis robbery.
 The Evans family reported that the investigation was conducted while they were in Fresno, for George's preliminary grand jury examination, and accused the detectives of planting evidence.

 Evans and Sontag had seen Kay's posse pass them in the mountains several times but did not attempt to kill any of the officers.
 Evans’ again noticed that his friend Sam Ellis had been a member, and he also had a deep respect for Sheriff Kay, so the officers were spared.
 On September 4, Evans and Sontag decided to pay a visit to the home of Sam Ellis in Wilcox Canyon.
 Ellis met Evans outside and offered to shake hands.
 Evans told him he would shake hands as long as he promised to never join another posse again, and that if he did he would kill him.
-Evans insisted that he was fighting the railroad, not the citizens of Tulare County, but that Sontag and him were innocent of any train robbery.
+Evans insisted that he was fighting the railroad, not the citizens of Tulare County, but that Sontag and he were innocent of any train robbery.
 Chris then demanded that Ellis give him a horse and cart and told him that they would stay till morning.
 When Sheriff Kay heard the news he rushed to the Ellis home but lost the outlaws' tracks, which seemed to lead towards the valley.

 On September 6, 1892, Wells Fargo & Company and the Southern Pacific Railroad posted a bounty of $10,000 for the arrest and delivery of Chris Evans and John Sontag to Fresno or Tulare Counties.
 Soon afterwards, bounty hunters and additional lawmen employed by the S.P. railroad flooded into the region and over 3,000 men would be made deputies.